Her Campus Logo Her Campus Logo

 Source: The Center for Connection

 Hi everyone!
 My name is Lauren, and I am a native of NorCal.
-I am a fourth year Human Development major pursuing a career as an MFT to work with children and families in diverse populations.
+I am a fourth year Human Development major and Public Health Sciences minor.
 My interests are: trying new foods, trying different types of workouts and wellness routines, discovering new books/movies/tv shows, getting to know new people, and volunteering for nonprofit organizations.
-I enjoy doing things that allow me to explore something I haven't tried before and express my creativity, as life is an adventure to explore and broaden your horizens.
-I chose to join HerCampus in the UCD chapter because a friend from SJSU told me that this organization has positively changed her outlook on life.
-I also want to get involved in more organizations that empower women and allow them to have a voice.
+I enjoy doing things that allow me to explore something I haven't tried before and express my creativity, as life is an adventure to explore and broaden your horizons.
+I chose to join HerCampus in the UCD chapter in Winter Quarter 2024.
+This was because a friend from SJSU told me that this organization has positively changed her outlook on life.
+I also want to get involved in more organizations that empower women and allow them to have a strong voice.
 The most favorite thing for me to do is write content about important news, which is why I chose to join HerCampus.
 I am excited to meet everyone, both within and outside of my chapter!